-If you buy multiple assets for a lump sum, allocate the amount you pay to each of the assets you receive.
+If you buy multiple assets for a lump sum, allocate the amount you pay among the assets you receive.
 Make this allocation to figure your basis for depreciation and gain or loss on a later disposition of any of these assets.

 Group of assets acquired.
-If you buy multiple assets for a lump sum, you and the seller may agree to a specific allocation of the purchase price to each asset in the sales contract.
-If this allocation is based on the value of each asset and you and the seller have adverse tax interests, the allocation generally will be accepted.
+If you buy multiple assets for a lump sum, you and the seller may agree to a specific allocation of the purchase price among the assets in the sales contract.
+If this allocation is based on the value of each asset and you and the seller have adverse legal interests, the allocation generally will be accepted.

 Example.
-You bought farm property on March 1, 1995, for the lump-sum price of \$275,000.
+You bought farm property in March for the lump-sum price of \$275,000.
 You use the cash method of accounting.
 An inventory of the property at its FMV on the date of purchase is as follows:

-FINIA
+FMV

-Growing wheat crop \$ 1,400
+\$ 1,400

-Timber 5,600
+5,600

-Minerals (such as gravel, coal, sand,
+8,000

-etc.) 8,000
+1 70,000

-Farmland 1 70,000
+30,000

-Farm residence 30,000
+60,000

-Depreciable assets used in farming 60,000
+\$2 75,000

-Total purchase price \$2 75,000
+1

-The FMV of each asset is the basis assigned to that asset
+The FMV of each asset is the basis assigned to that asset.

-You harvested and sold the wheat in July 1995.
-Therefore, you deduct its cost of \$1,400 on Schedule F, line 2, to figure the net farm profit for 1995.
+You harvested and sold the wheat in July.
+You deduct its cost of \$1,400 on Schedule F, line 2, to figure the net farm profit.

-You sold the timber in July 1995.
+Also, you sold the timber in July.
 Accordingly, you use its cost of \$5,600 to figure the gain realized or the loss sustained.

-You will recover the cost of the minerals purchased when you sell or otherwise dispose of the mineral interest in a taxable exchange.
+You will recover the cost of the minerals bought when you sell or otherwise dispose of the mineral interest in a taxable exchange.
 If you produce minerals, you will recover the cost through depletion allowances.
 (See chapter 8.)